 International Day Of Persons With Disabilities: “Talent Is The Ultimate Equaliser”

-Urvi Aradhya, CHRO at Mindspace Business Parks believes that when talent is the compass and the centre, discrimination becomes obsolete and that leaders must work towards making diversity their greatest strength, so they can find the abilities in the disability
+Urvi Aradhya, CHRO at Mindspace Business Parks believes that when talent is the compass and the centre, discrimination becomes obsolete and that leaders must work towards making equity their greatest strength, so they can find the abilities in the disability

-As we commemorate the International Day of Persons with Disabilities today, it is imperative to reflect on the strides Indian organisations have made and the path that lies ahead in fostering a workplace that champions diversity and inclusivity.
+As we commemorate the International Day of Persons with Disabilities today, it is imperative to reflect on the strides Indian organisations have made and the path that lies ahead in fostering a workplace that champions equity and inclusivity.
 In the corporate realm, creating an environment that is not only physically accessible but also mentally supportive is an ongoing commitment.
 Urvi Aradhya, Chief Human Resources Officer (CHRO) of Mindspace Business Parks, sheds light on crucial measures for a physically inclusive workspace, addresses mental health inclusivity and emphasises the importance of equitable career progression and inclusive hiring practices.

 What measures can be implemented to create a physically accessible and inclusive workplace for employees with disabilities?